fadodr/obiex/README.md

 4. After filtering the new transactions , we then saved then into our database and send all the new transaction to the event bus where it will be processed.

+NB: The sendToCommand endpoint is use to test the functionality of the app

 POSTMAN DOCUMENTATION: